Troubleshooting the Wi-Fi Connection in Astropad Studio

 - The Astropad Studio apps are running on both devices

-- No firewall or security program settings on your Mac are preventing connection
+- No firewall, VPN, or security program settings on your computer are preventing connection

 Here are some steps to take for alleviating the issue –

-- Try connecting via USB cable to help establish the initial connection (then unplug)
+- Try connecting via USB cable to help establish the initial connection (then unplug the cable)

 - Connect using Manual Wi-Fi connection in Astropad Studio

-- Try restarting both devices (primary Mac and iPad)
+- Try restarting both devices (primary computer and iPad)